-French Onion Soup
+Classic French Onion Soup Recipe

-How to Make French Onion Soup
+French Onion Soup Recipe Without Wine

 Because onions are one of the few ingredients in this soup, it’s very important to give them time to fully caramelize.
 The caramelization process is what gives this soup the fantastic onion flavor.

-But what this French onion soup demands in patience it lacks in effort.
+But what this French onion soup demands in patience, it lacks in effort.
 French onion soup is truly a simple soup to make.
 The onions are softened for 15 minutes before they’re seasoned and left to caramelize for another 45 minutes.

 You can use any variety of cheese that melts well, but I personally love gruyere cheese or a mix of cheddar and gruyere for varying flavor.
-The gruyere tends to be salty, which the cheddar adds a bit of sharpness that I enjoy.
+The gruyere tends to be salty, while the cheddar adds a bit of sharpness that I enjoy.

 The French onion soup is baked until the bread is extra crisp and all that glorious cheese is bubbling and melted.
 In each spoonful of soup, you get broth, a chunk of bread, and melted cheese – a delicious combination that you don’t find in other soups.

-- 2 extra large onions (8 cups sliced onions), sliced thinly into crescent shapes
+- 2 extra large onions, (8 cups sliced onions), sliced thinly into crescent shapes

-- 1 1/2 tbsp unsalted butter (21 grams)
+- 1 1/2 tbsp unsalted butter, (21 grams)

-- 1 tbsp oil (14 grams)
+- 1 tbsp oil, (14 grams)

-- 1/2 tsp salt (2.8 grams)
+- 1/2 tsp salt, (2.8 grams)

-- 1/8 tsp sugar (<1 gram)
+- 1/8 tsp sugar, (<1 gram)

-- 1 1/2 tbsp all-purpose flour (~10 grams)
+- 1 1/2 tbsp all-purpose flour, (~10 grams)

-- 4 cups low-sodium beef broth (907 grams)
+- 4 cups low-sodium beef broth, (907 grams)

 - ground pepper and salt to taste

-- crusty French bread sliced
+- crusty French bread, sliced

-- 4 oz gruyere cheese for the top or gruyere-cheddar mix
+- 4 oz gruyere cheese for the top, or gruyere-cheddar mix

-Melt butter with oil over low heat in a dutch oven or large pot.
+- Melt butter with oil over low heat in a dutch oven or large pot.
 Add the onion slices into the pot and cover for 15 minutes.

-Slice your bread into 1/2 inch slices and toast them.
+- Slice your bread into 1/2 inch slices and toast them.
 Temporarily set aside.

-Raise the stove heat slightly and stir in 1/2 tsp of salt and 1/8 tsp of sugar.
+- Raise the stove heat slightly and stir in 1/2 tsp of salt and 1/8 tsp of sugar.
 Cook, uncovered, for another 40 to 45 minutes until onions have caramelized, stirring occasionally throughout the duration.
 Note: Do not rush this step as it is essential for developing the onion flavor.

 - Sprinkle (1 1/2 tbsp) flour into the pot, stir, and cook for another 3 minutes.
 Slowly stream the broth into the pot, stirring as your pour.
 Season with a pinch of salt and pepper, to your taste.
 Just don't make the soup too salty if you're using a salty cheese like gruyere.
 Cook for another 20 minutes until simmering and hot.
 Preheat your oven to 350°F.

-Once the soup is ready, divide the soup among 4 oven-safe bowls.
+- Once the soup is ready, divide the soup among 4 oven-safe bowls.
 Place 4 or 5 baguette slices into each bowl.
 Then top each bowl with grated cheese (about 1/4 cup of grated cheese per bowl).
 Bake until cheese completely melts.

 This recipe will yield 4 servings that are perfect for soup as an appetizer.
 If you want to serve the soup as a main course, double the recipe ingredients.